ryLAn3404/GcvtS6MEgaY/2M9SK/AlKbH/RnV/Vrh/tutoring_HB3RU_1747819559.md.md

 ### Fixed

 - Fixed text alignment issues due to inconsistent spacing and tabs.
-- Ensure all lines do not exceed maximum character limit for readability.
 - Ensured consistent formatting across all lessons.

 ## [1.2] - 2024-08-02